zero-24/csp-reporter-php/readme.md

 ## Configuration

+### Setup the script

 - Download & copy the script to the webroot
 - Edit the script and configure the "$recipients" and "$subject" variables
 - Add to your CSP rule: report-uri /csp-reporter.php

+### How the blacklist works

+The backlist allows you to block reports from beeing send to you.
+For example the default backlist entry goes back to a issue in google chrome when you enabled the inbuild translation on your website.
+You as owner can not do anything here (as you would not whitelist that sources) but you also don't want to get mailed on any report like that.
+When you have some things like that you can extend the blacklist if you want.

 ## Joomla Integration